vijayraavi/elasticsearch/Caching.md

-<p class="lead">Caching can be used to improve the performance and scalability of a distributed application running in the cloud.</p>
+﻿<p class="lead">Caching can be used to improve the performance and scalability of a distributed application running in the cloud.</p>

 Caching is a common technique that aims to improve the performance and scalability of a system by temporarily copying frequently accessed data